Section VIII

 6. Post-Mortem Review

-• Within 120 days, Wise-Authority facilitated review of: outcome deltas, incident lessons, Covenant-text improvement proposals.
+• Within 120 days, Wise-Authority facilitated review of: outcome deltas, incident lessons, Accord-text improvement proposals.

 • Ticket prefix “PMR-”.